Agent SDK

 match event:

-case ApprovalRequest(agent_id=agent_id) as request:
+case ApprovalRequest(agent_id=agent_id, tool_call=tool_call) as request:

-print(f"[{agent_id}] Approve {request.tool_name}?")
+print(f"[{agent_id}] Approve {tool_call}?")

 request.approve(True)